-It is the difference between a nation's total payments to foreign countries and its total receipts from them.
-In other words, it is a systematic record of a country's receipts and payments in international economic transactions in a specific period of time.
+It is the difference between a nation's total payments to foreign countries and its total receipts from wider and better picture of a country's international transactions than balance of trade.

-Since BOP takes into account exchange of both visible and invisible items, therefore, it represents a wider and better picture of a country's international transactions than balance of trade.
 Each transaction is entered on the credit and debit side of the balance sheet.

+Since BOP takes into account exchange of both visible and invisible items, therefore, it represents a